Beit Yaacov/Rabi Meyr Synagogue

-The Beit Yaacov/Rabi Meyr Synagogue (Sinagoga Beth Jacob/Rebi Meyr) is a Traditional Jewish congregation and synagogue, located in Manaus, Amazonas, Brazil.
+The Beit Yaacov/Rabi Meyr Synagogue (Sinagoga Beit Yaacov/Rabi Meyr) is a Traditional Jewish congregation and synagogue, in Manaus, Amazonas, Brazil.
 The congregation is a merger of two earlier congregations that have origins from the 1920s.
 It is one of the largest and most influential congregations of Amazonian Jews in northern Brazil.
 The current synagogue was completed in 1962.